JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin/developing_plugins.md

-# Developing a Plugin

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+# Developing a Plugin

 <link-summary>Develop an IntelliJ Platform plugin using Gradle and Gradle IntelliJ Plugin.</link-summary>

 IntelliJ Platform plugins can be developed by using either [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) or [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/) as your IDE.
-It is highly recommended to always use the latest available version, as the plugin development tooling support from <control>Plugin DevKit</control> continues supporting new features.
+It is highly recommended to always use the latest available version, as the plugin development tooling support from _Plugin DevKit_ continues supporting new features.

 Before starting with the actual development, make sure to understand all requirements to achieve best [](plugin_user_experience.md).